uccser/cs-unplugged/csunplugged/topics/content/en/unplugged-programming/kidbots-unit-plan/kidbots-unit-plan.md

 ## What’s it all about?

-{image file-path="img/topics/teamwork.png" alt="cartoon kids working together"}
+{image file-path="img/topics/teamwork.png" alt="Cartoon kids working together"}

 Writing a computer program involves planning what you're going to do, "coding" the instructions, testing them, tracking down any bugs, and changing the program to that it works correctly.
 In these activities students explore a simple programming language by taking on separate roles to make these elements of programming explicit.